lloydzhou/luajit-mongo/README.md

 luajit-mongo
 ============

-mongo driver by using ffi, based on mongo-c-driver 1.0
+mongo driver by using ffi, based on mongo-c-driver 1.0 or above